 Pottery is perhaps the oldest craft in the world.
 Primarily utilitarian, clay utensils have often ranked as some of the most beautiful objects of art.

-The firing is done in an improvised kiln.
-Care is taken so that the quality and beauty does not get affected.
-Intricate glaze is made from a mixed composition and then fired to form a vitreous material with glazed surface.
-It is then coloured by different mineral substances.
+The firing is done in an improvised kiln, the quality and beauty not being affected.
+Intricate glaze is made from a mixed composition, fired to form a vitreous material with glazed surface, then coloured by different mineral substances.
 Pottery is generally classified as earthenware, stoneware and porcelain, in relation to the clay used and the firing temperatures.

 Distinctive earthenware is produced in various parts of India.
-There is the Delhi blue pottery made from porcelain.
-The famous Jaipur hand-painted blue pottery noted for its delicate decoration painted with brush made of squirrel’s hair.
-Alwar pottery is noted for its paper thin shapes; Bikaner pottery is tinted with Lac colours to which gold paint is added; Khurja pottery is from Uttar Pradesh and is known for its use of colours like orange, brown, and special light red with floral designs in sky blue.
-Rampur Surahis or water pots noted for their green-blue glazes and Chunar pottery is noted for its brown slip, interspersed by a number of other tints.
-Kangra in Himachal Pradesh is rich in clay wares mostly black or dark red.
-Khanapur in Belgaum is noted for its thin variety of pottery with designs etched on the body.
-Vidi in Kutch abounds in white clay and is noted for its soft white pottery.
-Saurashtra pottery is known for its likeness to sandalwood paste.
-Dal gate pottery is from Kashmir where the glazes resemble the cracks of a batik surface.
-Goa earthenware is famous for its deep rich red velvety surface.
-The highly artistic Karigari pottery from south Arcot with its original colours of green, yellow, brown and blue glazes is also used for making superbly shaped and coloured water jugs.
-Indian pottery true to the nature in the directness and simplicity of form and utility has conformed not only to an aesthetic ideal but also to eloquent expression of the material.
+There is the Delhi blue pottery made from porcelain; the famous Jaipur hand-painted blue pottery noted for its delicate decoration painted with brush made of squirrel's hair; Alwar pottery noted for its paper thin shapes; Ikaner pottery is tinted with lac colours to which gold paint is added; Khurja pottery from Uttar Pradesh with its use of colours like orange, brown, and special light red, floral designs in sky blue; Rampur surahis or waterpots noted for their green-blue glazes and Chunar pottery noted for its brown slip, interspersed by a number of other tints; Kangra in Himachal rich in claywares mostly black or dark red; Khanapur in Belgaum noted for its thin variety of pottery with designs etched on the body; Vidi in Kutch abounds in white clay and noted for its soft white pottery; Saurashtra pottery for its likeness to sandalwood paste; Dal gate pottery from Kashmir where the glazes resemble the cracks of a batik surface; Goa earthenware with its deep rich red velvety surface; the highly artistic Karigari pottery from south Arcot with its original colours of green, yellow, brown and blue glazes, also used for making superbly shaped and coloured water jugs.
+Indian pottery true to nature in the directness and simplicity of its form and utility, has conformed not only to an aesthetic ideal but also to eloquent expression of the material.